 Empower your board for strategic discussions

-Vote on consent items: Board consent example
+DownloadVote on consent items: Board consent example

 Sometimes consent items need additional attention.
 You can follow Robert’s Rules of Order scripts to manage this scenario effectively.

-Member Script
+Member | Script |

-“Is there any discussion, or does anybody want to remove any items from the consent agenda?”
+Chair | “I move to vote on the consent agenda as presented.”
+“Is there any discussion, or does anybody want to remove any items from the consent agenda?” |

-Member A“I would like to remove [financial report] from the consent agenda for further discussion.”
+Member A | “I would like to remove [financial report] from the consent agenda for further discussion.” |

+Chair | “The item [financial report] has been removed from the consent agenda for further discussion.”
 “Are there additional items to remove?
-If there are no more items to remove, we will approve the consent agenda as amended.”
+If there are no more items to remove, we will approve the consent agenda as amended.” |

-Member A“I move to approve the consent agenda as amended.”
+Member A | “I move to approve the consent agenda as amended.” |

-Chair“The motion to approve the consent agenda as amended has been seconded.
+Chair | “The motion to approve the consent agenda as amended has been seconded.
 We will vote to approve the consent agenda as amended.
 All those in favor, say ‘aye.’
-All those against, say ‘nay.’”
+All those against, say ‘nay.’” |

 3 ways board portals improve board consent